 C H I L D B I R T H

 E D U C A T I O N

 Due to my other birthwork commitments, I am no longer teaching for Parent Trust for Washington Children.

 Feel free to read client testimonials on my DoulaMatch profile page.

-As of June of 2021, I'm proud to announce the launching of our new program called Hummingbird Indigenous Doulas!
+As of June of 2021, I'm proud to announce the launching of our new program, Hummingbird Indigenous Doulas!
 As the Doula Program Lead, it's been quite the journey building our program and working with an incredible team of doulas.
-We serve birthing people who self-identify as American Indian, Alaskan Native, Native Hawaiian, and Pacific Islander families birthing in King County.
+We serve birthing people who self-identify as American Indian, Alaskan Native, Native Hawaiian, and Pacific Islander in King County.
 We are pleased to provide free-of-charge, culturally responsive, full-spectrum doula care for Indigenous families.